AkshayChavhan/e-commerce-nextjs-mongo-prisma-stripe/README.md

 TASK :
 1. Create Next app
-2. clean component and add own fonts from google
+2. Clean component and add own fonts from google
+3. Create Header and Footer ,Organised it.